-The most impressive thing in the Steven F. Udvar-Hazy Center, the Smithsonian National Air and Space Museum was the space shuttle Discovery.
-It boasts of being the longest-serving spacecraft.
+The most impressive exhibit in the Steven F. Udvar-Hazy Center, the Smithsonian National Air and Space Museum was the space shuttle Discovery.
+It boasts of having been the longest-serving spacecraft.
 It flew as many as 39 times from 1984 to 2011.

 I was overwhelmed by its size.
 It was much larger than I had expected.
 Also, I was especially interested in the tiles partly because I had worked for a tile manufacturer before.
 Different tiles were used for the spacecraft.